UK Treasury chief optimistic on tax deal targeting big tech | Business

 - United Kingdom

-Britain's Treasury chief says he's optimistic the world's richest countries will agree on a plan to tax internet companies and other multinationals on their global profits during two days of meetings that begin Friday in London.
+Britain's Treasury chief says he's optimistic finance ministers from the world's richest countries will agree on plans to help low-income countries combat COVID-19, slow global warming and confront tax avoidance during two days of meetings in London.

-Finance ministers from the Group of Seven leading industrialised nations are meeting amid growing support for a global minimum corporate tax, which is backed by US President Joe Biden.
-An endorsement from the G-7 could help build support for a deal in talks among more than 140 countries being held in Paris.
+Finance ministers from the Group of Seven leading industrialised nations are meeting ahead of the annual summit of G-7 leaders scheduled for June 11-13 in Carbis Bay, Cornwall.
+The UK is hosting both sets of meetings because it hold's the group's rotating presidency.

-“I'm hugely optimistic that we will deliver some concrete outcomes this weekend,'' Treasury chief Rishi Sunak said in a statement.
-“Together we can make a real change and help steer the international community through the next stage of our recovery.”
-London is hosting the meeting because Britain currently holds the G-7's rotating presidency.
-Leaders of the seven countries will hold their annual meetings June 11-13 in Carbis Bay, Cornwall, at England's southwestern tip.
+“I'm determined we work together and unite to tackle the world's most pressing economic challenges, and I'm hugely optimistic that we will deliver some concrete outcomes this weekend,” Rishi Sunak, chancellor of the exchequer, said before the meetings began Friday morning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)